Arkham/juliu.is/content/blog/elm-at-noredink/index.md

   typed.
 We use it so much that the `view` function in our `Nri.Program` returns a `Html.Styled.Html msg` by default.
 - [accessible-html](https://github.com/tesk9/accessible-html), or how to
-  ensure that accessibility is a first class citizen in your app.
+  ensure that accessibility is a first-class citizen in your app.
 I think that this library is also a great case study on how to create a light wrapper around another library.
 - [elm-review](https://github.com/jfmengels/elm-review), a must-have